top of page

 No one worried about us in those days.
 As long as you showed up when it was time to eat, that was just fine.

 In high school, there weren’t any sports for girls.
-I was involved with the newspaper as a writer and then as editor the last year.
+I was involved with the newspaper as a writer and then as the editor during my senior year.
 I kind of liked that.

 First Job

-I took a job working in the Oscar Mayer plant in Madison.
-I used to do key punching, when the sales orders came in.
+I took a job working in the office at Oscar Mayer (a food processing business) in Madison.
+I used to do keypunching, when the sales orders came in.

 Oscar Mayer Plant in Madison - State Journal Archives